 Bittersweet holidays.
 The sweetness of the past alongside the bitterness of the present.

 I grew up going to church, singing the hymns of the Judeo-Christian faith.
-The words of an old Easter hymn came to my mind as I wrote this post.
-They capture my heart’s prayer for you, dear friend, and for your sons and daughters: At The Cross by Ralph Hudson.
+The words of an old one came to mind as I wrote this post.
+They capture my heart’s prayer for you, dear friend, and for your sons and daughters: “At The Cross” by Ralph Hudson.
 You can listen to different renditions on YouTube or wherever you listen to music.
 Here’s one by the Gaither Vocal Band from 2012.
 And this is another jazzy version sung by TD Jakes recorded in 2020.

-It was there by faith I received my sight, And now I am happy all the day.”
+It was there by faith I received my sight,

-O Father, I pray that this Easter our prodigal loved ones will finally SEE the light of the gospel in the cross of Christ.
-Give them understanding of its meaning for their lives so that the burden of their hearts will roll away.
+Pray with me: O Father, we pray our prodigal loved ones will finally see the light of the gospel in the cross of Christ this Easter.
+Please give them understanding of the meaning of Easter for their lives so that the burden of their hearts will roll away.
 We want ours to roll away.
 The weight has crushed and broken us beyond what we thought possible.
-Help our sons and daughters find their own personal faith – faith to believe that indeed you are the Son of God.
-And may they receive 20/20 spiritual eyesight so that they will truly know the joy of the Resurrection, both now and forevermore!
+Help our sons and daughters find their own personal faith – faith to believe that Jesus truly is the Son of God.
+And may they receive 20/20 spiritual vision so that they will know the joy of the resurrection, both now and forevermore.
 This is the hope of our hearts at Easter.
 In the name of Jesus, Messiah, the Lamb of God, the Resurrection and the LIfe, who laid down His life for us all.
 Amen.